 Go behind the scenes of the cult ‘Game of Thrones’ HBO TV series on this 2-hour walking tour in Seville — it’s an exclusive tour available nowhere else!

 With an expert guide, explore the Alcázar of Seville palace that doubles as the Water Gardens of Dorne, the seat of House Martell, in season five.
 Roam the pool-dotted grounds that served as the Water Gardens themselves and hear insider gossip about the series.

 If you want see more ‘Game of Thrones’ locations, upgrade to add a visit to Osuna.
 After your tour around Seville, board a car or minivan and drive to the hilltop town of Osuna that starred in the 5th season.

-Can’t find what you are looking for after reviewing this top 3 history walking tours?
+Can’t you find what you are looking for after reviewing this top 3 history walking tours?
 No problem, here are some additional walking tours in Seville.